brian00715/PleaseBlink/README.md

 <image src="./docs/image2.png" width="400px">

 > **Note❗️**: For the notification feature to function correctly, please ensure that Python has the necessary permissions to send notifications.
-Navigate to `System Preferences` → `Notifications`, scroll down to `Python`, and activate the notification option.
+Navigate to `System Preferences` → `Notifications`, scroll down to `PleaseBlink`, and activate the notification option.

 ## Develop